Rea and Greta's Second Annual Literature Soirée

 share the joys and frustrations of educating and parenting kids who

-found to be helpful with their own children as well as a book list of
+found to be helpful with her own children as well as a book list of

 resources, followed by a Q & A time.
 We hope you’ll